Luzkan/smells/content/smells/conditional-complexity.md

 ## Conditional Complexity

-In data-oriented programming, the usage of `switch`-like statements (long, cascading `if` statements, `switch`/`case`, etc.) should be relatively rare.
-One such switch usually executes code that is scattered around the code base and should usually be replaced with a polymorphism solution.
+In data-oriented programming, the usage of `switch`-like statements (lengthy, cascading `if` statements or `switch`/`case`) should be relatively rare.
+One such switch usually executes code scattered around the code base and should usually be replaced with a polymorphism solution.

-This smell was originally phrased _Switch Statement_ by Fowler and Beck back in 1999 [[1](#sources)].
-One year later Mäntylä noted that such a name is misleading, since switch statements do not necessarily imply a code smell, but rather just in the situation when they are used instead of a viable polymorphism solution. [[2](#sources)] Fowler, 14 years later, in his newest book in 2018, changed the name, suggesting _Repeated Switching_, agreeing that, fortuitously due to the way he initially phrased it, conditional statements got a bad reputation, while he never unconditionally opposed the existence of all `if`-s and `switch`-es. [[3](#sources)] In the "Clean Code" by Robert Martin, the smell was called "Prefer Polymorphism to if/else or switch/case" which is lengthy, but it hits the nail on the head. [[4](#sources)]
+This smell was phrased initially as _Switch Statement_ by Fowler and Beck back in 1999 [[1](#sources)].
+One year later, Mäntylä noted that such a name is misleading since switch statements do not necessarily imply a code smell but rather just in the situation when they are used instead of a viable polymorphism solution. [[2](#sources)] Fowler, 14 years later, in his newest book in 2018, changed the name, suggesting _Repeated Switching_, agreeing that, fortuitously due to the way he initially phrased it, conditional statements got a bad reputation, while he never unconditionally opposed the existence of all `if`-s and `switch`-es. [[3](#sources)] In the "Clean Code" by Robert Martin, the smell was called "Prefer Polymorphism to if/else or switch/case", which is lengthy, but it hits the nail on the head. [[4](#sources)]

-II am providing a fairly common example of this issue on a `Exporter` class with different file formats available, where for each new feature, a new `elif` has been added instead of using an Object-Oriented solution like the Factory Method.
+I provide a typical example of this issue on an `Exporter` class with different file formats.
+A new `elif` has been added for each new feature instead of using an Object-Oriented solution like the Factory Method.

-It is important to keep a class focused on a single concern to make it more robust.
+Keeping a class focused on a single concern is vital to make it more robust.
 Martin Fowler defines responsibility as a reason to change, concluding that “A class should have only one reason to change.” [[3](#sources)].
 An example that violates this would be a class that prints a table that handles both the contents of the cells and the styling of the table.

 Another situation, which is not explicitly mentioned in the sources, would be a nested `Try` and `Except`/`Catch` "checklist", where numerous error-catching blocks are used instead of one generalized for the situation at hand.

 ### Causation

-The most common way such a smell can be created is when, instead of creating a new class, a conditional switch behavior is used.
-The first time it happens is not yet a "scenty" smell, but as soon as it is done the second time, this immediately becomes a saturated red flag [[5](#sources)].
-Logic blocks grew over time larger and larger and no one bothered to implement an Object Oriented Programming style alternative like decorator, strategy, or state.
+The most common way such a smell can be created is when a conditional switch behavior is used instead of creating a new class.
+The first time it happens is not yet a "scent-ish" smell, but this immediately becomes a saturated red flag as soon as it is done the second time [[5](#sources)].
+Logic blocks grew over time more extensive, and no one bothered to implement an Object-Oriented Programming style alternative like decorator, strategy, or state.
 It was easier to add another `else if`.

 ### Problems

 #### **Open-Closed Principle Violation**

-Class should be open for extension but closed for modification
+The class should be open for extension but closed for modification

-#### **More Complex API’s**
+#### **More Complex APIs**

 #### **Comprehensibility**